vladimirkostadinov/demo_environment/README.md

 ### Folder structure content
 You can find 2 folders - first one is `docker_files` .
 It contains yml files and dependancies for docker compose of Web, mySQL and Load balancer containers.
-The second folder `install_scripts` contains bash scripts for docker and docker-compose installation.
+The second folder `install_scripts` contains bash scripts for docker and docker-compose actions.
 > Note: Configure your accounts as sudoers and assign proper permissions over Jenkins working directory

 ## Automation - Provisoning, load balancing, flow